 The 2002-03 season was one of the most traumatic in the club’s history, with Nick Cusack losing his job in September, to be replaced by the experienced Brian Flynn.

-With the real possibility of the club falling into the Nationwide Conference, Flynn began to rebuild the side, bringing in the likes of Roberto Martinez, Leon Britton, Alan Tate and Lenny Johnrose to help the club preserve its Football League status.
+With the real possibility of the club falling into the Nationwide Conference, Flynn began to rebuild the side, with Lenny Johnrose a key figure among the many new faces through the door in order to help preserve Football League status.

 Johnrose was a vastly-experienced midfielder, playing his football for over a decade with various clubs in the North of England.
 He was a strong player in possession, and in the final game of the season against Hull City, one that would determine the club’s future.

 He scored the all-important third goal early in the second half to calm nerves and see the team through to a 4-2 win.
 The second season was one that was blighted by injuries, though he fought back well, even captaining the side at times.